Emails I Can't Send: Genres and themes

-Emails I Can't Send is primarily a pop and folk-pop record with synth-pop production, and elements of alternative pop, bedroom pop, electropop, and storytelling.
+Emails I Can't Send is primarily a pop and folk-pop record with elements of alternative pop, bedroom pop, electropop, storytelling, and synth-pop.
 The album also uses piano ballads and light-guitar instrumentals to showcase a sound where Carpenter benefited from less instrumentation.
 Some critics found the album was reminiscent to Carpenter's previous albums but "with fresher feelings and a closeness to the audience that did not feel as airy-fairy as before".
 The Strand Magazine writer Siraaj Khan agreed that the album differed from Carpenter's previous work which fell more into the contemporary R&B genre.
 Variety writer Julia MacCary also found that the album marked a departure from Carpenter's "previous four pop-heavy albums, experimenting with new genres, slower songs and using personal emails for lyrics".
 On the album, Carpenter noted:

 For me, [it] was really a time capsule of a special time in my life when I dealt with many things for the first time.
 I feel like I came out of that with a much greater perspective, and all these songs are based on real nights or experiences and reflecting and foreshadowing.

 The album was described as a "break-up album" and an "unapologetic collection of her inner thoughts, with a sense of heartache over unrequited love present throughout".
 Julianna Rezza of The Mud Mag called the album a "compilation of delicately told stories and new sounds".